andru47/contact-tracing-he/README.md

 HETracing using Firebase Cloud Messaging to send notifications from the server and the phone application uses the Google Maps API and Places API.
 To make the application work as expected, you will need:
  - A Google API key that can be used for Maps and Places.
 You need to copy this in: line `18` of [Android Manifest](phone-app/android/app/src/main/AndroidManifest.xml), line `7` of [google_places.dart](phone-app/lib/util/google_places.dart) and line `36` of [AppDelegate.swift](phone-app/ios/Runner/AppDelegate.swift)
- - For server, you need the FCM `json` file's path to be kept in environment variable `GOOGLE_APPLICATION_CREDENTIALS`
+ - For server, you need the FCM `json` file's path to be kept in environment variable `GOOGLE_APPLICATION_CREDENTIALS` and you need to specify the project id in line `20` of [FCMNotificationManager.java](backend-server/src/main/java/dissertation/backend/notification/FCMNotificationManager.java)
  - For iOS, you need the FCM `GoogleService-Info.plist` placed in the root of the iOS project
  - For Android, add the FCM `google-services.json` to the `app` folder